open-xchange/appsuite-middleware/documentation/mail/circuit_breaker.md

 # Installation

-The circuit breaker for connections to IMAP and mail filter endpoints ships with package `open-xchange-imap` and `open-xchange-mailfilter` respectvely.
+The circuit breaker for connections to IMAP and mail filter endpoints ships with package `open-xchange-imap` and `open-xchange-mailfilter` respectively.
 No further packages need to be installed.

 # Configuration